-Police and Crime Commissioners are responsible for commissioning restorative justice services in Cambridgeshire from the grant they receive from the Ministry of Justice for Victims’ Services.
+Police and Crime Commissioners are responsible for commissioning restorative justice services in Cambridgeshire and Peterborough from the grant they receive from the Ministry of Justice for Victims’ Services.

 Restorative Justice (RJ) is a process which “brings those harmed by crime or conflict, and those responsible for the harm, into communication, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward”.